 I was recently interviewed by WITHIN Meditation Co-Founder Hannah Knapp about my journey into mindfulness meditation, why I teach, the experience of attending a silent retreat, and more….click here to read the full interview.

-(I captured this photo on my last day of a retreat at Spirit Rock in December 2018)
+(photo captured on the last day of retreat at Spirit Rock, December 2018)

 WITHIN Meditation Interview | February 2019

 GRATITUDE, THE HEARTBEAT OF A MEDITATION PRACTICE

 Sitting still and being with our mind is not easy.
 It is a practice.
 When we begin our practice, we are often not sure what we’re looking for or even if we are doing it right.
 Our mind wants to know for how long and how many times we should practice to feel the benefits.
 The experience of getting quiet, really quiet and sitting with ourselves requires a great deal of faith and patience.

 As humans our primal brains are wired for negativity and have us scanning, often looking for what is wrong, what may go wrong, feelings of scarcity, not being enough, or not having enough.
 The time we invest in our meditation practice compounds, and every so often we can pause, reflect on the journey and take note of the impact meditation has had on our daily life.
 In my practice, I have found gratitude to be a useful tool.

 “Gratitude unlocks the fullness of life.
 It turns what we have into enough, and more.
 It turns denial into acceptance, chaos to order, confusion to clarity.
 It can turn a meal into a feast, a house into a home, a stranger into a friend” ~ Melody Beattie